 Obligations for accepting new patients

-As with all physicians, specialists' acceptance of new patients is guided by ethical responsibilities, as outlined in the Canadian Medical Association Code of Ethics and Professionalism1, and by professional responsibilities, as stated in the policies of the provincial and territorial medical regulatory authorities (Colleges).
+As with all physicians, specialists’ (including family physicians where part or all of their practice focuses on certain specialty domains and includes referrals) acceptance of new patients is guided by the CMA Code of Ethics and Professionalism and by professional responsibilities as stated in College policies.

 Urgency and clinical need

-Although not generally obligated to agree to treat any individual seeking non-urgent or non-emergent care, specialists who receive requests to accept new patients should consider whether the patient needs emergency care.
+Although not generally obligated to treat every individual seeking non-urgent or non-emergent care, specialists who receive requests to accept new patients should consider whether the patient needs urgent care.

-The CMA Code of Ethics and Professionalism advises physicians to "provide whatever appropriate assistance you can to any person who needs emergency medical care."1 College policies often advise specialists to address the urgent or emergent situation similarly.2
+The CMA Code of Ethics and Professionalism advises physicians to "provide whatever appropriate assistance you can to any person who needs emergency medical care."

 Wait lists

-With specialists’ care in high demand, many have a wait list.
+With specialist care in high demand, many specialists have wait lists.
 Although the general expectation is to accept patients on a first-come, first-served basis, Colleges advise specialists to triage patients based on the urgency or seriousness of their clinical condition.
-Patients may need to be moved up the list if their condition worsens.4
+Patients may need to be moved up the list if their condition worsens.

 Effective communication and understanding between the referring physician, the consulting physician, and the patient are valuable in managing a wait list.
 For instance, it should be clear to everyone who is the most responsible physician at all times, including when patients are waiting to be seen by a specialist.
 Patients need to know who to contact if their condition changes.